A Modular Deep Learning Pipeline for Galaxy-Scale Strong Gravitational Lens Detection and Modeling: Results and Discussion

-The VIB model provides additional insights into the decision-making of the model by visualizing the latent space and calculating the uncertainty metrics of entropy and rate.
-Figure~\ref{Fig:Classification_latent_output}(a) shows the latent space for 12K test data split of $S_3$ images used as input to the model on the top and $I_3$ input on the bottom.
-A clear separation exists between the two classes in the latent space for $S_3$; but for $I_3$ , the misclassified ones are at the intersection of the modes.
-To ascertain the reason for this misclassification, we calculated the rate metric and found that for the left mode the images falsely classified as lensed in fact correspond to low values of rate, showing higher uncertainty in the model predictions.
-Further inspection revealed that these points correspond to low magnification and low signal-to-noise ratio; which are difficult for the deblending model to predict.
-The entropy metric shows that the model is more uncertain about the images, which it considers as between the two classes.
-These results confirm our intuition, but the rate metric provides better insights.
+The VIB model provides additional insights into the decision-making strategy by visualizing the latent space and calculating the uncertainty metrics of entropy and conditional joint likelihood.
+Figure~\ref{Fig:Classification_latent_output}(a) shows the two dimensional T-SNE projection of the latent space for the 12k test data split of $S_3$ images used as input to the model on top and $I_3$ input on bottom.
+There is a clear separation between the two classes in the latent space for $S_3$; with $I_3$ as inputs, there is no clear separation, but a small overlap, since the class assignments are sensitive to the learned denoising and deblending models.
+In addition, we note that the misclassified ones are at the intersection of the modes.
+To determine the reason for this misclassification, we calculate the conditional joint likelihood metric for the \emph{end-to-end inference modality} (Figure~\ref{Fig:Classification_latent_output}(b)) and found that for the left cluster (that corresponds to the true lensed data), the images falsely classified as lensed correspond, in fact, to low values of conditional joint likelihood, showing a higher uncertainty in the model predictions.
+Further inspection revealed that these points correspond to low magnification and low signal-to-noise ratios, which are difficult for the deblending model to predict.
+The entropy metric shows that the model is more uncertain about the images right at the intersection of the two classes.
+A few false positive and false negatives from the inference pipeline are illustrated in Fig. \ref{Fig:false_pred}.